vollinaji173778/newrepo/README.md

-"Get Out" (2017), directed by Jordan Peele, combined horror and social commentary to create a groundbreaking and thought-provoking film.
+DreamWorks Animation's "Shrek" franchise debuted in 2001, blending humor and fairy-tale elements to critical and commercial success.